244 – Extra Employment

 A lateral deputy, with prior law enforcement experience, will not work extra employment while attending the classroom portion of the Patrol Training Tactics Course (Lateral Course).
 Upon completion of the classroom portion of the training, the deputy may be permitted to work non-alcohol related extra employment.
 A lateral with an established apartment security job when hired may continue to work that specific job.
 If the extra employment begins to affect the training of the lateral deputy, the extra employment will be revoked until the training is completed.

-4. New Hires/Civilians/Promoted Employees
+4. New Hires/ Professional Staff Member /Promoted Employees

 All extra employment must be approved by a supervisor.